06 - Benchmarking

 How to Read This Chapter

-Benchmarking enables fair comparison, capability mapping, and evidence-based resource allocation across labs, hubs, and networks.
+Benchmarking enables fair comparison, capability mapping, and evidence-based resource allocation across labs, hubs, and networks (OECD, 2023; Nardo et al., 2008).
+It provides comparative context rather than prescribing operational steps.

 6.1 Purpose of Benchmarking